Description of the HTTP API

 *"mail_max_level" : number //Maximum nesting level for email messages

-*"container_max_level" : number//Maximum nesting level for other compound objects (containters)
+*"container_max_level" : number //Maximum nesting level for other compound objects (containters)

-*"max_compression_ratio" : number//Maximum compression value
+*"max_compression_ratio" : number //Maximum archive compression ratio

-*"follow_symlinks" : bool //Follow symbolic links
+*"follow_symlinks" : boolean //Follow symbolic links

 *"min_size_to_scan" : number //Minimal size of an object to be scanned